dheerajreddy3108/Duplicate-Image-Detector/README.md

 Detecting similar images using a manual approach is hard and more time-consuming.
 It is also prone to human errors.
 In many cases, humans introduce bias as well.
 So, manual inspection of the dataset is to be avoided.
 To do this, we need to perform operations based on the image contours area.
 The code is formatted in the way explained below.

-Importing Libraries
+i.Importing Libraries

-Defining functions to perform preprocessing steps on Images
+ii.Defining functions to perform preprocessing steps on Images

-Helper Functions
+iii.Helper Functions

-Function to calculate minimum contour areas
+iv.Function to calculate minimum contour areas

-Loop to compare 2 images iteratively to remove if any duplicates are there in the directory.
+v.Loop to compare 2 images iteratively to remove if any duplicates are there in the directory.

 ### Importing Libraries ###